 What is a Mastermind Group?
-A Definition and tutorials • The Success Alliance
+Definition + Tutorials • The Success Alliance

 What is a Mastermind Group?
-A Definition and tutorials
+Definition + Tutorials

-I get many requests about what a mastermind group actually is (and what it’s not).
-They have profoundly shaped people’s lives and many successfully navigate their professional and personal lives because of their participation in mastermind groups.
-I’ve facilitated mastermind groups for over 20 years, so let me share my definition with you and tell you how to create a mastermind group of your own.
+I often get questions about what a mastermind group actually is (and what it’s not).
+I’ve facilitated mastermind groups for over 20 years, so let me share my definition with you — and tell you how to start a mastermind group of your own.
+Being part of a group has profoundly shaped my business success and is a resource I tap into daily.

 What is a mastermind group?

 The group requires commitment, confidentiality, and your willingness to both give and receive advice and ideas.
 The group members support each other with total honesty, respect and compassion.
-Mastermind group members act as catalysts for growth, devil’s advocates and supportive colleagues.
+Group members act as catalysts for growth, devil’s advocates and supportive colleagues.
 This is the essence and value of mastermind groups.

 Each meeting has a mastermind group agenda so that conversations stay highly focused.
 The facilitator’s job is to ensure that conversations are deep and valuable and there is full participation from the entire group while being mindful of the allotted time.